rapiddweller/rapiddweller-benerator-ce/doc/maven_benerator_plugin.md

 </dependencies>
 ```

-When using proprietary database drivers (e.g. Oracle), you need to fetch and store them in your Maven repository manually and stated as depenency in
+When using proprietary database drivers (e.g. Oracle), you need to fetch and store them in your Maven repository manually and stated them as dependency in
 the pom.xml.

 The default descriptor path points to the file benerator.xml in the project's base directory.
 So put your benerator.xml into this directory and invoke
 from the command line:

-mvn benerator:generate
+`mvn benerator:generate`

 Voilà!